 Human-IML Interaction Design.
 2020 – present

-This project aims to improve the process of Interactive Machine Learning (IML), by designing various modalities of interactions between Human and Machine Learning (ML) model.
+This project aims to improve the process of Interactive Machine Learning (IML), by designing various Tangible Interaction modalities, between Human and Machine Learning (ML) model.
 The IML, is a new way to include human inputs to improve the performance and predictions of ML model.
 It takes the advantage of both ML and human inputs in the decision making process.
 I do this research project through design explorations and implementations.

 _ This work is part of the Dynamic Intelligent Sensor Intensive Systems (DISS) project at IoTaP research centre.

 – Workshop in conjunction with IoT’20 conference: Human-ML Interaction Design: Challenges and Opportunities.

 – Workshop in conjunction with NordiCHI’20 conference: The UX of Interactive Machine Learning.